arkadiahn/LEVEL3-projects/part-3.md

 * The sensor should detect when new data arrives.
 * Automatically materialize downstream assets when the data changes.

 > Hint.
-You can simulate data changes by splitting the data set per your (Bike Sharing dataset), or by splitting the dataset in multiple parts (Spotify Tracks dataset)
+You can simulate data changes by splitting the data set per year (Bike Sharing dataset), or by splitting the dataset in multiple parts (Spotify Tracks dataset)

 ### 5. Testing and Best practices